 Both ways to spell it are correct.
 The spelling you use essentially depends on where you live.
 If you live in England, the proper spelling is “mould”.
 If you reside in the United States, omitting the “u” and using “mold” is more common.

 Choosing either “mold” or “mould” may also depend on your preference or someone else’s.
-Double check with your employer (or anyone you’re writing for) for his or her preference or existing policy when it comes to spelling.
+Double check with your employer (or anyone you’re writing for) for his or her preference or existing company policy when it comes to spelling.

 Mold Busters: why we use “mold”

 Ultimately, both forms of spelling are fine in Canada—just be consistent within your document.
-Using either “mold” or “mould” rather than both will help keep your document reader-friendly and improve its overall appearance.
+Using either “mold” or “mould” rather than mixing both will help keep your document reader-friendly and improve its overall appearance.

 Learn more about this topic by checking out our video below.
 And remember, spelling is a small concern compared to the real, adverse effects of mold, so please take advantage of all our educational resources today.